The Unbearable Weight of Massive CVE Numbers

 Triaging

 CVE entries come with CVSS severity ratings that are the most common input for triaging processes and you are most likely familiar with those.
-We will describe a few additional data sources that may be helpful for your particular environment.
+We will describe a few additional data sources that may be helpful for your particular environment:

-First’s EPSS score is attempting to fill the gap between vulnerability release and availability of a publicly known exploit: They estimate “the likelihood (probability) that a software vulnerability will be exploited in the wild”, giving an indication which vulnerabilities may soon require you to act.
+- First’s EPSS score is attempting to fill the gap between vulnerability release and availability of a publicly known exploit: They estimate “the likelihood (probability) that a software vulnerability will be exploited in the wild”, giving an indication which vulnerabilities may soon require you to act.
 This post on EPSS gives some great background information, but also recommends to pair it with “environment-specific techniques”.

-Those can comprise utilizing the Vulnerability Exploitability eXchange (VEX), to determine whether your specific software packages are affected by certain vulnerabilities or a custom prioritization mechanism, where you track your most exposed or business-relevant software and focus on findings in this software first.
+- Environment-specific techniques can comprise utilizing the Vulnerability Exploitability eXchange (VEX), to determine whether your specific software packages are affected by certain vulnerabilities or a custom prioritization mechanism, where you track your most exposed or business-relevant software and focus on findings in this software first.

-It is often recommended to extend this custom prioritization by automated exposure analysis, where your environment is scanned from public networks to determine which software is exposed and should thus be most thoroughly triaged.
+- It is often recommended to extend this custom prioritization by automated exposure analysis, where your environment is scanned from public networks to determine which software is exposed and should thus be most thoroughly triaged.
+However, external exposure analysis only gives you insight into the outermost layer of your environment, and most modern application environments are way more complicated than that.

 Ready to Reduce Cloud Security Noise and Act Faster?